blockblockdata/medalla-data-challenge/a003/clustering_inclusion_delay_analysis.md

 ## Future Work
 In our future work we look to examine the following approaches:

-- Defining inclusion delay as an aggregation across validators, since an attestation can be part of several blocks.
+- Defining inclusion delay as an aggregation across validators [as in pintail's analysis](https://pintail.xyz), since an attestation can be part of numerous blocks.
-- Apply soft clustering techniques, e.g. Gaussian Mixture Modeling, to build a more nuanced profile from cluster to cluster.
+- Apply soft clustering techniques, e.g. [Gaussian Mixture Modeling](https://scikit-learn.org/stable/modules/generated/sklearn.mixture.GaussianMixture.html), to build a more nuanced profile from cluster to cluster.
 - Apply predictive modeling, e.g. classification to rank attributes as predictors of cluster labels.

 ## Acknowledgements